 Quantification of the effects of human activity on the composition of Earth’s atmosphere by the development of computer models used to analyze a wide variety of observations.
 Focus on stratospheric ozone depletion and recovery, air quality, climate change, and the global carbon cycle.
-Participant in numerous atmospheric chemistry field campaigns and Earth Observing Satellite missions, including the upcoming Convective Transport of Active Species in the Tropics (CONTRAST) field campaign occurring in Guam during Jan and Feb 2014.
+Participant in numerous atmospheric chemistry field campaigns and Earth Observing Satellite missions, including the Convective Transport of Active Species in the Tropics (CONTRAST) field campaign that was conducted in Guam during Jan and Feb 2014.

 Major Recognitions and Honors